N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 Note:

-The tech stack is a simple SQL database, not unlike Access.
+The tech stack is a simple SQL database.
+We use Postgres, which is similar to Access (but does not come bundled with a viewer/visual query builder).
 PostGIS adds support for querying and storing geodata.
-That can be used directly (not recommended), or through another tool like gis.
+That can be used directly, or through some other tool (GIS/Python).
+The mapping process and database versioning are done with Python (more in a few slides).

 Most data have been mapped over, in particular location data, site interpretations, and many diagnostics and other finds.
 Activities and survey